TWILIGHTCLOUDCODERZ/Microsoft-BuildFor2030-Hackathon/README.md

 <li>**AI-BOT :-**</li>
 <br>
- &emsp;&emsp; I-CARE-YOU Ai Bot schedule medical appointment as per doctor availability and to customer need without reaching service desk and confirmation mail of the appointment sent to mail address
+ &emsp;&emsp; Ai Bot schedule medical appointment as per doctor availability and to customer need without reaching service desk and confirmation mail of the appointment sent to mail address
- &emsp;&emsp;I-CARE-YOU Ai Bot checks Patient Insurance policy number in the data record which is stored in Cosmodb and post validation shares the document for claiming insurance which includes all mandatory like bill invoice upload option and share the document to admin for validation post patient document submission everything carried through automation.
+ &emsp;&emsp; Ai Bot checks Patient Insurance policy number in the data record which is stored in Cosmodb and post validation shares the document for claiming insurance which includes all mandatory like bill invoice upload option and share the document to admin for validation post patient document submission everything carried through automation.

 <li>**Data Analytics:-**</li>
 <br>